ccmmf/workflows/phase_1a_single_site_almond/README.md

   - `02_prep_add_precip_to_clim_files.sh` artificially adds precipitation to the Sipnet clim files, crudely approximating irrigation.
   - `03_prep_ic_build.R` extracts initial aboveground carbon from a locally downloaded LandTrendr biomass map, retrieves initial soil moisture anbd soil organic carbon, and samples from all of these to create initial condition files.
 * Run Sipnet on the prepared inputs.
   - `04_run_model.R` and its input file `single_site_almond.xml` runs an ensemble of 100 Sipnet simulations sampling from the uncertainty in weather, initial biomass and soil conditions, and parameter values.
 It also creates visualizations of the results, and can perform a one-at-a-time sensitivity analysis on the parameters (but this is turned off by default for speed.
 To enable it, uncomment the `sensitivity.analysis` section of `single_site.almond.xml`).
-Run it as `./04_run_model.R --settings=single_site_almond.xml 2>&1 | tee pecan_workflow_runlog.txt`.
+Run it as `./04_run_model.R --settings=single_site_almond.xml 2>&1 | tee pecan_workflow_run.log`.
 * Analyze the results.
   - `05_validation.Rmd` shows validation comparisons between the model predictions and site-level measurements of SOC, biomass, NPP, and ET.
+* Archive run outputs.
+  - `tools/compress_output.sh` creates a compressed tarball of the `outputs/` directory, the compiled validation notebook, and any log files.

 ## System setup TK